-The Festival will take place with the usual fantastic mix of traditional music, dance and song between the 6th - 10th of September.
+The Festival will take place with the usual fantastic mix of traditional music, dance and song in early September.

-Some of Scotland’s most exciting young traditional musicians will take centre stage at this year’s Linlithgow Folk Festival in September and the organisers are claiming that the event will be the biggest and best yet.
+Some of Scotland’s most exciting young traditional musicians will take centre stage at the Linlithgow Folk Festival in September and the organisers are claiming that the event will be the biggest and best yet.

 If you're coming from further afield why not make it a day trip or an overnight stay?
 There are lots of brilliant places to visit, eat, drink and rest your head in and around Linlithgow.
 Use the 'Things to Do' and 'Where to Stay' buttons below to give you some inspiration!